Opto22/node-red-contrib-groov/README.md

 ## Overview

-Node-RED nodes for _groov_, the mobile operator interface from Opto 22.
+Node-RED nodes for [_groov_](http://groov.com), the mobile operator interface from [Opto 22](http://www.opto22.com).
 Allows for the reading and writing of Data Store tags.

 ## Install

+If installing from within Node-RED, use the Manage Palette menu command and search for _node-red-contrib-groov_.

-Run the following command in your Node-RED user directory:
+Or, from a command line within your Node-RED user directory, enter:

     npm install node-red-contrib-groov

-For more detailed information, see the [Getting Started](developer.opto22.com/nodered/groov/getting-started/) documentation.
+For more detailed information, see the [Getting Started](http://developer.opto22.com/nodered/groov/getting-started/) documentation.

 ## Usage